North Pacific right whale: Japan

-In the Izu Islands, one whale was observed very close to shore, tail-slapping for an extended period of time.
+In the Izu Islands, one whale was observed very close to shore, tail-slapping for an extended period.
 No photo of its head was taken.

-Off Kii Peninsula, in April 2011, the same whale-watching operator who had encountered two right whales in 2006 had a very close encounter with a right whale.
-This whale was very curious and active; it swam around a vessel for more than 2 hours, displayed all the aerial actions several times (breaching, spyhopping, tail-slapping, pec-slapping) alongside the vessel, and the vessel had to cruise away from the whale because it kept following the vessel.
-Many professional whale photographers were on this tour, some of them were also on the board when this tour operator during the 2006 sightings.
+Off the Kii Peninsula in April 2011, the same whale-watching operator who had encountered two right whales in 2006 had a very close encounter with one.
+This whale was very curious and active; it swam around the vessel for more than 2 hours, repeatedly displayed aerial actions (breaching, spyhopping, tail-slapping, pec-slapping) alongside it, and the vessel had to cruise away because it kept following.
+Many professional whale photographers were on this tour; some of them were also on the board when this tour operator conducted the 2006 sightings.

 Some whale watching or touring companies have encountered with several right whales or on several occasions such as several companies associated with Ogasawara Whale Watching Association (four animals in the 1990s), Nanki Marine Leisure Service (three animals in 2006 and 2011), Mikura Island Tourism Association (two whales in 2008), Godzilla-rock cruise (Gojira-iwa kankō) and its subsidiary, Shiretoko Fox Cruise since the 2000s (more than three times at least), Heritage Expeditions (at least three whales in the 2010s).

 A young right whale was killed when it entangled itself in a net off Ōita Prefecture in March 2011.
-In fact, this was reported by a biologist who saw a right whale's meat being sold at a local market, later reported to a local aquarium.
+In fact, this was reported by a biologist who saw a right whale's meat being sold at a local market, and was later reported to a local aquarium.

-A sailor on a yacht had a very close encounter with a cow-calf pair breaching off Miura Peninsula in the earlier 2000s.
+A sailor on a yacht had a very close encounter with a cow-calf pair breaching off the Miura Peninsula in the early 2000s.
 This sighting was later confirmed by a local marine biologist working at an aquarium.